CEO/CMO and Director of Publishing Operations

-Not show in the above list, but equally important, and every bit as much considered part of the Dickson Keanaghan family, are the instructors, medical advisors, publishing advisors, business mentors, graphic designers, suppliers, distributors, printers, lawyers, accountants and financial advisors, that all help to make Dickson Keanaghan a fun and interesting place to work, and provide a reason for us to keep doing what we are doing every day.
+Not shown in the above list, but equally important, and every bit as much considered part of the Dickson Keanaghan family, are the instructors, medical advisors, publishing advisors, business mentors, lawyers, accountants, and financial advisors, that all help to make Dickson Keanaghan a greatly respected and very productive company, and help provide a reason for us to keep doing what we are doing every day.
+We are very thankful that all of these good people are part of our lives.